 The bow has a parallel limb design that absorbs shock and increases stability as discussed earlier.
 The PSE Stinger 3G has an X-Force-inspired riser made of machined aluminum.
 The grip has a beautiful convex curve and is ergonomic regardless of your bow hand (I am a southpaw) and provides for a very stable grip.
 The metal is laminated with comfortable holding dents which have not faded since the time of purchase.

 The PSE Stinger 3G is one of the least expensive and perfect CBs for beginners.
 They last for decades without failure, and do not wear out after extensive use.
 Writing this review after six months of purchase, the bow still feels new and has the lusty metallic odor that oozes the passion for hunting and shooting every time I grab this weapon.
 Definitely a very solid purchase for any beginner adult.

 PSE Stinger 3G Review – Summary

 Thank you for reading our PSE Stinger 3G review.
 This is one of the best starting CBs and comes with a set of brilliant accessories that make the bow capable of withstanding the test of time.
 The tuning marks and flexible parallel limbs add an aura of complexity, which takes time to master as you keep hunting.
 Don’t forget to get the Ready-To-Shoot edition, as it is fairly priced for the add-ons that you would otherwise need to purchase separately.
-See Amazon.com’s best price and user opinions of the Stinger 3G.
+See Cabela's current price and customer reviews on the Stinger 3G.